-This tree has become a popular choice in the Houston area for its rapid growth and eye-catching apricot yellow flowers during the summer.
+This tree has become a popular choice in the Houston and Austin areas for its rapid growth and eye-catching apricot yellow flowers during the summer.
 In just a few years, the Tipu can reach great heights quickly creating massive canopies of shade for your home, patio, home playground, or to protect the other plants in your yard from the summer sun.
 This tree requires little maintenance and it performs well in many soil and drought-like conditions.

 One of our favorite flowering trees, the Jacaranda is known for it's breathtaking and picturesque blooms of vibrant purple flowers and unique fern-like foliage which makes them adaptable to many landscape designs from desert to tropical.
 The Jacaranda’s canopy is layered, giving it a “light” look in your landscape while also providing much-needed shade where it is desired.
 Though soft looking in appearance, Jacarandas are very hardy trees that love and thrive in the warmer months of the year.

 Wonderful coverage of snow-white flowers overtakes this tree when it is in bloom for an awesome display of color.
 It gives off a formal-looking appearance while producing a thick umbrella-shaped canopy after it blooms.
 One of the most desirable aspects is the fiery red fall color that Flowering Pear trees gain in the fall.